Save Points and Miles Using Unpublished Award Sweet Spots Save Points and Miles Using Unpublished Award Sweet Spots

 Generally, these unpublished discounts pertain to very specific routes.
 But, if those routes align with travel plans, the savings can be staggering.

-Example 1 – Economy Class Discount to Europe
+Example 1: Economy class discount to Europe

-A discount of 4,000 miles (again, that's 13.3%) on an economy class flight might not be enough to raise eyebrows.
-But, perhaps a 7,000-mile discount on business class would do the trick.
+But, perhaps a 7,000-mile discount in business class would do the trick?
 On flights between New York (JFK) and Zurich (ZRH), business class awards should cost 63,000 points.
 Yet, in practice, these awards clock in at just 56,000.
 That's around 11% less than the published cost.

 AV_JFKtoZRH-1024x146